Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ann wins the erase-repetition game over 6 letters

+Once again our goal will be to show that the weight of the words of playable words of any length is positive, which implies that there are playable words of any length.

 We fix a strategy $\phi:\alphabet^*\mapsto \alphabet\cup \{\varepsilon\}$ of Ben (a strategy of Ben is simply a map that gives the next play of Ben for each word).
-We then say that a square-free word $v$ of odd length is \emph{playable by Ann} (or simply \emph{playable}) if \begin{itemize} \item there is a sequence of moves by Ann that leads to this word against the strategy $\phi$ of Ben, \item for every word $v$ obtained after a move of Ann in this sequence $C_\minsuff(v)>0$, \item and $v$ does not end with a $2^-$-power. \end{itemize}
+A square-free word $v$ is said to be \emph{playable by Ann} (or simply \emph{playable}) if \begin{itemize} \item there is a sequence of moves by Ann that leads to $v$ against the strategy $\phi$ of Ben, \item for every prefix $u$ of $v$ whose last letter was played by Ann, we have $C_\minsuff(v)>0$, \item and for every prefix $u$ of $v$ whose last letter was played by Ann, $v$ does not end with a $2^-$-power. \end{itemize}

-For all $n,w$, let $S_{n}$ be the set of playable words obtained after Ann played $n$ times.
+For all $n,w$, let $S_{n}$ be the set of all playable words obtained after Ann played $n$ times.
 We are now ready to state our main Lemma.

 \begin{lemma} Let $\beta>1$ be a real number such that

 Then for all $n\ge1$,

 \end{lemma} \begin{proof} We proceed by induction on $n$.
 Let $n$ be an integer such that the lemma holds for any integer smaller than $n$ and let us show that $\widehat{S_{n+1}}\ge \beta\widehat{S_n}$.